 Bee wax or beeswax is a natural secretion from wax glands on the sides of the body of honey bees and is used primarily as a building block for the bees' honeycomb cells in which the young are raised and honey and pollen are stored.
 To stimulate the production of beeswax, the honey bees feed themselves with honey and huddle together to raise the temperature of the cluster.

-When I first saw organic honey on the shelves and its big price tag during my grocery shopping, I always wondered what it was and how different it was from the rest of honey varieties.
-It was only later that I found out that for honey to be certified organic, the manufacturer has to meet a set of very stringent organic standards and conditions during the honey production (set by a organic agriculture certification body), which include source of the nectar, honey bees foraging area, bees management, honey extracting process, transportation, processing temperature, and packaging materials.
+When I first saw organic honey on the shelves and its big price tag during my grocery shopping, I always wondered in what way it was special and how different it was from other bee hive products or the rest of honey varieties.
+It was only later that I found out that for honey bee products to be certified organic, the manufacturer has to meet a set of very stringent organic standards and conditions during the honey production (set by a organic agriculture certification body), which include source of the nectar, honey bees foraging area, bees management, honey extracting process, transportation, processing temperature, and packaging materials.
 Click here to read more on Organic Honey.

 Mead, simply put is honey wine.
 It is the first alcoholic drink brewed by men, earlier than wine or beer.
-Today mead has evolved and expanded its flavours to include fruits such as blueberry and cherry, malt as well as various herbs and spices.
+Today this honey bee product has evolved and expanded its flavours to include fruits such as blueberry and cherry, malt as well as various herbs and spices.
 For a basic introduction on mead, read: Mead.

-What an interesting name, right?
+What an interesting name for bee products!
 Bee bread is actually the main source of food for most larvae and bees.
 It is fed to all larvae except those that are selected to become queens; the queen larvae are fed royal jelly instead.
 Comprised of all essential amino acids, high contents of vitamins especially vitamin K, enzymes, and flavanoids, bee bread is made of pollen mixed with bits of honey, bee wax, and bees' digestive enzymes and is known to be useful in treating anemia, hepatitis, insomnia, stress, failing memory, cholesterol and disgestive tract disorder.
-Nowadays, it is rare to find bee bread.
+Nowadays, it is rare to find this honey bee product.
 Occasionally, you may find a honey specialty shop carrying bee bread specially made for promoting kids' physical and mental growth, improving memory, and weight gain.
 You will have a higher chance of getting it direct from the bee farms and beekeepers.